fontclubbelgica/fontclubbelgica.xyz/faq.md

   Once you payment has been succesfully processed, you will receive an email with a .ZIP file containing your files.
 These email usually arrive immediately, but can take a few minutes.
-In the case that you would ever lose the files and the email, please get in touch via support@fontclubbelgica.xyz.
+In the case that you would ever lose the files and the email, please get in touch via {% include mail a="support" %}.

   * #### Desktop Files: